 The jurisdictional issue was appealed to both the British Columbia Court of Appeal and the Supreme Court of Canada without success.
 The plaintiff’s application to certify the action was heard on April 7 – April 9, 2014.
 The class action was certified by Madame Justice Brown on December 2, 2014.

 An updated statement of claim was filed on December 2, 2014 in the De Beers class action commenced on behalf of residents of Canada (excluding British Columbia) who purchased Gem Grade Diamonds (as defined in the Fresh as Amended Statement of Claim) between February 1, 1994 to December 31, 2011.
-This action has not yet been certified.

 To access the court documents, click on the links below: